 CLARO PUERTO RICO

 Claro has very good coverage across most of the island.
-The network is owned by America Movil and is operated like other America Movil networks in Latin America and not like their prepaid-only services offered in mainland US.
-Their expanded GSM network operates mostly with 4G LTE coverage.
+The network is owned by America Movil and is operated like other America Movil networks in Latin America.
+Their network in Puerto Rico operates with 4G LTE coverage and is expanding into 5G.
 They have a large selection of phones and also offer several other communications services.
-We have no reports customer service, but the owner is a large Latin America-based wireless company so they have a number of advantages over the others.
+We have no reports about customer service, but the owner is a large Latin America-based wireless company so they have a number of advantages over the others.
 Claro does not offer an English language web site.

 Consumer Cellular is reviewed on our Prepaid Reviews Page

 Cox Mobile from Cox cable operates as a "Wi-Fi first" wireless service, although most voice calls will be completed on their partner network, Verizon Wireless.
 You must be a Cox Internet service customer to subscribe to Cox Mobile service, but you get the advantage of dealing with Cox stores should you have a wireless problem.
 Your data service will be provided by one of many of Cox Wi-Fi hotspots and in absence of a Wi-Fi signal, your phone will access the Verizon Wireless network, with no roaming on other cellular networks (not that you'll need it).
 Cox Mobile sits on the line between a "Virtual" carrier and one that maintains their own network, albeit Wi-Fi.